 - Is liable for printing costs, etc. only in the case of class cancellation, printing error and/or materials non-use.

 - Revisions of your classroom materials should be handled through the department associate.

-Document Services uses the campus mail delivery system to transport your documents.
+Document Services uses UW Oshkosh Postal Services to transport your documents.
 Your department has been provided with locked mail bags to be used by the department when sending documents to the center for production.

 Document Services can and does provide “next day” turnaround on most jobs (providing we have the required paper and work load allows).**

 - All campus distributions must be turned in to our office no later than noon the day before you want it distributed through campus mail.

 - Please contact Document Services for urgent items that need to be completed more quickly than our normal turnaround time allows.

 - All jobs will be sent through intra-campus mail unless you specify on the work order that you will to pick it up.

 - Tape-binding (1-5 day turnaround time)**